|'TKAM' actor Brock Peters|

 July 2, 1840 – Confederate officer Thomas Mercer Riley was born at Turnbull in Monroe County.
 He enlisted in the Monroe Guards on March 15, 1861 and served as 2nd Captain.
 He enlisted in the 5th Alabama on May 13, 1861 and was elected 2nd Lt.
 He was appointed a 1st Lt. by the State of Alabama on Oct.
 13, 1861.
 Co.
 D, 5th Alabama reorganized and became Co.
 C, 5th Alabama on April 27, 1862 and he was named captain on that date.
 He was wounded on June 2, 1864 and sent home on a 30-day furlough.
 He commanded Co.
 C, 5th Alabama and assumed command of the entire regiment during the battle.
 He surrendered the regiment at Appomattox Courthouse on April 9, 1865.
 After the war, he averted a financial disaster within Monroe County in his position as head of the Bank of Beatrice.
 He died on March 2, 1935 and was buried at Turnbull Cemetery near Riley Crossing.
 The post-war Riley home stands today just north of Riley Crossing on the west side of State Highway 21.

 July 2, 1854 - Alabama author Anne Newport Royall published the last issue of her newspaper The Huntress.

-July 2, 1861 – During the Civil War, what would prove to be 23 days of operation began in the Shenandoah Valley, Virginia, involving multiple commands.
+July 2, 1861 – During the Civil War, what would prove to be a 23-day operation began in the Shenandoah Valley in Virginia, involving multiple commands.

 July 2, 1861 – During the Civil War, a skirmish was fought at Falling Water, West Virginia.